 - Second, is that in order to get there you have to commit the time and do the work.

-Upon further reflection, I boiled down my own financial best life (and subsequent content on this site) comes down to four game-changing steps.
+Upon further reflection, I boiled down my own financial best life (and subsequent content on this site) comes down to five game-changing steps.
 I know for me, these have made all the difference in enabling me to get to where I am today.

 Step #1 – Master the Money Basics